Last Updated on

 Why would you want to grow cat grass for your cat?
 If your cat has the opportunity to go outside, you’ll have noticed that they enjoy eating grass.
 If your cat is an indoor cat that never goes outside, they will enjoy having cat grass to nibble on occasionally.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 How to Grow Cat Grass for Your Cat

 Cat grass really isn’t one type of plant.
 It’s a name given to a variety of grasses that are popular and safe for cats to nibble on.
 Varieties include Dactylitis Glomerata (Orchard Grass or Cock’s Foot), Avena Sativa (common oat or cat oat), barley and wheatgrass.
-Either of these options are safe for your cat to enjoy.
+Either of these options is safe for your cat to enjoy.

 Supplies you’ll need: